 Soft handwritten musical notation in a dream drifting upward from a quiet windowsill in pale gold light

-“A musical dream comes in dreams to those for whom the daytime language has stopped holding what matters — and sound takes it into its own hands.”
+“A musical dream comes to those for whom the daytime language has stopped holding what matters — and sound takes it into its own hands.”

-Dreams with vividly sounding music, voices, and distinct sounds are a particular phenomenon.
+Dreams with vivid music, voices, and distinct sounds are a particular phenomenon.
 They contain what ordinary dreams do not: an acoustic density.
-You wake with a melody in your head, with a phrase you heard, with the sense that something more than the sum of images was sounding in the dream.
+You wake with a melody in your head, with a phrase you heard, with the sense that something more than the sum of images was alive in the dream.
 Such dreams are rarely accidental.
 Music and sound are among the subtlest languages of the psyche.
 They bypass reason and land straight in feeling.
-That is why your night reaches precisely for them when it wants to pass to you something hard to explain in words.
+That is why your night reaches for them when it wants to convey something hard to put into words.

-And perhaps, right now, reading this, you are already remembering a melody you once woke up with — and in your chest what it spoke of then is quietly sounding again.
+You recognize the melody without words — the one you once woke up with — and what it spoke of then is sounding quietly inside you again.

 You dream of music you know: a song from your youth, a melody from a film, a theme tied to a specific person or period.
 It sounds either in the background, or loudly, or as if “straight inside you.”
 You wake with it in your head, and for the first hour of the day it keeps sounding.
-In the body — a particular, very precise wave of feeling: “this is not only a melody.
+In your body, a particular, very precise wave of feeling moves through: “this is not only a melody.
 This is something mine.”

-If the melody is tied to a specific period — see what from that time is resonating in your life now; often this is a hint about a theme the psyche is returning to.
-If it is tied to a person — perhaps a conversation with them or with the feelings they awakened in you is now going on inside you; it’s worth acknowledging this, without necessarily calling them.
-If the melody insistently will not leave all day — let it sound: put it on, allow it to play through, this is often how it “does its work.”
+If the melody is tied to a specific period, look at what from that time is resonating in your life now.
+Often this is a hint about a theme the psyche is returning to.
+If it is tied to a person, perhaps a conversation with them — or with the feelings they once stirred in you — is now unfolding inside you.
+Acknowledge this, without necessarily calling them.
+If the melody insistently will not leave all day, let it sound: put it on, let it play through.
+Often this is how it “does its work.”

-Ask yourself: “What feeling or memory is this melody returning to me now — and what does it try to give my attention to in my present life?”
+Ask yourself: “What feeling or memory is this melody returning to me now — and what is it trying to draw my attention to in my present life?”

 Today, if the theme resonates, find a way to listen to this melody in reality.
 Once, attentively.
-Without parallel tasks.
-The Inner Child recognizes such minutes as acknowledgment, and in the dreams that follow more often leaves you not a chaos of sounds but a melody in which something important for you sounds clearly.
+With nothing else running alongside.
+The Inner Child recognizes such moments as acknowledgment, and in the dreams that follow more often leaves you not a chaos of sounds but a melody in which something important for you rings clearly.

 Astrological note: A dream with a familiar melody often comes during harmonious transits of Venus or Neptune through your 3rd or 5th house, during their aspects to the Moon, and in periods when the progressed Venus returns to important points of the chart.
 Taureans, Librans, and Pisces are especially sensitive to such dreams.
 If Venus is now touching your Moon, the Inner Child pulls a thread of memory, and the dream conveys this through a tune you thought you had forgotten — and which, it turns out, was waiting for the right night.